somhi/DECA_retro_cape_2/README.md

 ### TODO changes / improvements

-* footprint VGA does not fit connectors
+* footprint DB15 VGA does not fit connectors buyed in China (needed to bend pins)
-* DETO Pmod change to socket instead of header
+* DETO Pmod connector change to socket type instead of pin type
-* Modify footprint of USB3
+* Modify footprint of USB3 for an economical one
 * make bigger open hardware logo top layer
 * remove vs/hs testpoints ?
 1V8 ? power header ?
-* U5 LDO 2V5 footprint not corresponds to LDO_2V5_NCV4274AST25T3G component
+* U5 LDO 2V5 footprint do not correspond to LDO_2V5_NCV4274AST25T3G component
+* 2V5 LDO gives 2.5 without connecting Deca.
+With Deca connected output goes to 2.74 V. With Sega megadrive connected goes to 2.64 V. Atari joystick 2.74V.
-* Change limiting resistor of 180 Ohm to 500 Ohm
+* Change limiting resistor of 180 Ohm to 510 Ohm
+  * ps2 keyboard change R to 510 Ohm
+  * ps2 mouse add pulldown footprints and R 180 Ohm, so I can have 1 ps2 keyb and 1 usb keyb

-* BAT54S protection ????
+* BAT54S protection
+  * It does not work very well
+  * Put Resistors in front of BAT54, not after
-* Change joystick 2V5 protection
+  * Change joystick 2V5 protection  for voltage dividers ??
+  * ps2 BATs give 3.6V at GPIOs

+* PCB Hole for conf leds